-• 11+ English and Maths: ISEB and public school entrance exams and pre-tests
+• 11+ English and Maths: ISEB and public school exams, including pre-tests.

 • 13+ English and Maths: ISEB and public school entrance exams

-I have also worked in Dubai, where I was employed as a Professional Tutor.
-My remit was both to teach Mathematics and English up to A-Level standard, as well as to head the firm’s new English department.
+When employed as a Full-Time Tutor in Dubai, my remit was both to teach Mathematics and English up to A-Level standard, as well as to head the firm’s new English department.
 This not only involved teaching students between the ages of 7 and 18, but sourcing material and developing teaching strategies for English.

 I was a full-time tutor in London between 2016 and 2017 before heading up to Durham to continue my studies.
 Following the completion of my degree, I moved to Dubai for a year and was employed as a full-time tutor across both Mathematics and English.
 I also lead a number of undergraduate seminars throughout my postgraduate degrees.
-In short, I have built up a great deal of experience teaching everything from Romeo and Juliet to differentiation and integration, as well as to every age group between KS2 and undergraduate.
+I worked freelance through Keystone before joining as a Professional Tutor in August 2020.

-Many of the best thinkers have seen teaching as an extension of learning, which is something I have always tried to put into practice.
+I really do see teaching as an extension of learning, which is something I have always tried to put into practice.
 And this is the wonderful thing about private tuition, with the format really allowing the tutor to be an integral part of the learning process and not just the overseer.
 Everyone has their own way of thinking about maths problems and physics concepts, of understanding a text, and it is so important that one moulds their approach accordingly.
-This is why I think flexibility is key if tutees are to get the most out of their lessons and, indeed, I love finding myself confronted with the need to find new ways of teaching my subjects.

-Of course, there are effective teaching strategies, exam techniques, and revision plans that can all be extremely useful.
-Structure is also a central part of my overarching approach - I know from experience that tracking progress is essential if morale is to remain high.
+Of course, there are effective strategies, exam techniques, and revision plans that can all be extremely useful.
+Structure is also a central part of my overarching approach.
 It's only that I am loathe to apply such tactics indiscriminately or to the detriment of fostering a love for learning.

 What I do when I am not tutoring

-''Jean is tutoring my son English 11+ since September last year.
-He is responsible and trustworthy, constantly updating me on the progress of my son and giving input.
+''Jean .. is responsible and trustworthy, constantly updating me on the progress of my son and giving input.
 I give credit to him for pushing my son to excel in the recent Dubai College entry assessment and he successfully got in.
 I have no hesitation to recommend Jean to anyone.''
-(Alma, Mother of 11 year old)
+(Mother of 11 year old)